Tara Houska

+Biography

+Early life and education

+Houska was born in International Falls, Minnesota.
+She grew up in Ranier, Minnesota, where Rainy Lake connects to Rainy River.
+Ranier is across the border of Ontario's legal reserve for the Couchiching First Nation community.
+Houska graduated from Falls High School and earned a Bachelor's degree from the University of Minnesota, becoming the first in her family to do so.
+She earned a law degree from the University of Minnesota while learning the Anishinaabe language.
+She then moved to Washington, D.C., where she worked for a private firm representing tribes around the country.

 Activism

 Not Your Mascots

-She co-founded Not Your Mascots, an organization and social media campaign that educates the public about stereotyping and representation of Native Americans, including work on getting the Washington football team to change their name.
+Houska co-founded Not Your Mascots, an organization and social media campaign that educates the public about stereotyping and representation of Native Americans, including work on getting Washington, D.C.'s football team to change its name.

 Pipeline protests

 Houska founded and runs the Giniw Collective.
-She and others from the collective fought for seven years against construction of the Line 3 pipeline, an oil pipeline running from Alberta, Canada to Wisconsin, USA.
+She and others from the collective fought for seven years against construction of the Line 3 pipeline, an oil pipeline running from Alberta to Wisconsin.
 Three of those years she spent living in a tent on the pipeline's route, including during harsh winters.
-The tribal nations in the area maintain the treaty rights to hunt, fish, and gather on land along the pipeline, which crosses many bodies of water.
-The area is also where tribal nations grow wild rice, which has cultural and historic importance to the nations.
-The Giniw Collective often uses their bodies to stop or slow the construction process as a form of protest, including crawling inside the pipeline itself, squatting in trees, and tying themselves to machines.
-Houska has also engaged politicians directly, including meetings with the Biden administration to push for the federal government to intervene and suspend the permit for the project.
-Minnesota Now called her "one of the leaders in the movement to stop the construction of new pipelines."
+The area's tribal nations maintain the treaty rights to hunt, fish, and gather on land along the pipeline, which crosses many bodies of water.
+Tribal nations also grow wild rice there, which has cultural and historic importance.
+The Giniw Collective often uses their bodies to stop or slow construction as a form of protest, including crawling inside the pipeline, squatting in trees, and tying themselves to machines.
+Houska has also engaged politicians directly, including meetings with the Biden administration to push for the federal government to intervene and suspend the project's permit.
+Minnesota Now called her "one of the leaders in the movement to stop the construction of new pipelines".

 Houska also fought against the Dakota Access Pipeline in 2016 and lived in the Standing Rock encampment for six months.

 Other work

-She is also involved in other climate and social justice efforts, having written essays in All We Can Save, Vogue, the New York Times, and CNN.
+Houska is involved in other climate and social justice efforts, having published essays in All We Can Save, Vogue, the New York Times, and CNN.
 She is also a contributing writer for the Indian Country Media Network.
-She was the campaign director for Honor the Earth from 2016-2019.
+She was the campaign director for Honor the Earth from 2016 to 2019.

 Houska is a former adviser to Senator Bernie Sanders as his campaign Native American advisor.
-During his 2016 presidential campaign, she was the lead author for his Native policy platform.
+During his 2016 presidential campaign, she was the lead author of his Native policy platform.